Avi991/Samsung-PD-training-/README.md

 ![image](https://github.com/Niharika-Kummithi/Synthesis_UI_using_TCL/assets/149615846/8ea9088c-de2f-4446-a714-9061fee7c521)

-## Day 2 - Variable Creation and Processing Constraints from CSV (02/11/2023)
+**Day 2 - Variable Creation and Processing Constraints from CSV**

-Day 2's task is to create variables, check file/directory existence, and convert constraints csv file to format[1] and SDc format.
+Our task is to create variables, check file/directory existence, and convert constraints csv file to format[1] and SDc format.
 This is done by writing the code in *synui.tcl*.

 ![image](https://github.com/Niharika-Kummithi/Synthesis_UI_using_TCL/assets/149615846/15011298-d33c-438c-a5af-5990e972dd37)